yuhkih/rosa-ocpv/README.md

-With this repository, you can create OpenShift Virtuatlization test environment with a few shell scripts.
+With this repository, you can create OpenShift Virtualization test environment with a few shell scripts.

 # 1. Preparation